-This standard covers supporting the personal and professional development of others and monitoring the effectiveness of their practice.
-This standard applies to senior practitioners with additional experience and expertise.
-They may be employed as team leader, service co-ordinator, senior worker or case manager.
+This standard covers supporting the personal and professional development of teams and agencies by enabling them to reflect on their values, priorities and interests when they are undertaking different aspects of their work and supporting them in evaluating their own effectiveness.
+This standard applies to senior practitioners and managers with additional experience and expertise.
+They may be employed as a service co-ordinator or professional manager.
 They will not necessarily have line management responsibility for those whom they are supporting and challenging.
 Users of this standard will need to ensure that practice reflects up to date information and policies.
 Version No 1